lee-zhg/update-private-portal/README.md

 # How to make changes to a private portal

-## To make changes to AA private portal,
+## To make changes to AA private portal

 1. In a browser, go to folder https://github.ibm.com/IBMCode/Client-Advocacy/tree/master/portals/aa.